syncfusion-content/blazor-docs/blazor/diagram-component/nodes/customization.md

         // A node is created and stored in nodes array.
         Node node = new Node()
         {
-            // Position of the node
+            // Position of the node.
             OffsetX = 250,
             OffsetY = 250,
-            // Size of the node
+            // Size of the node.
             Width = 100,
             Height = 100,
-            // Add node
+            // Add node.
             Style = new ShapeStyle()
             {
                 Fill = "Green",